MI-FraunhoferIWM/data2rdf/docs/examples/abox/01_csv.md

     "unit": "mm/s"
   }
 ```
-### The additional triples
+### The additional triples (optional)

 In some cases, the content of the data file does not provide all of the information which which we would like to describe.
 For this purpose, we can add additional triples to the data graph.
-These triples are added to the data graph by using the _method graph_ which which we can provide as file, as a string with the direct content of this file, or as an RDFlib-Graph.
+These triples are added to the _data graph_ as a so-called _method graph_ which which we can provide as file, as a string with the direct content of this file, or as an RDFlib-Graph.
 For this example, the additional triples can be defined in the following way:

 <blockquote>
 <Details>